 Since forecasters must analyze large amounts of information during severe weather operations, it may be prudent to have the algorithm output a single set of vortex characteristic estimates from each set of detections likely corresponding to the same vortex (e.g. located within 500 m of one another), rather than estimates from each individual retrieval.
 Thus, the ensemble (calculated over all retrievals passing the detection criteria) means of the most important retrieved vortex characteristics were computed at each analysis time in these tests (Table 2).
-In order to evaluate how well the retrieved vortex mean characteristics represent the actual vortex in each case, the radial component of the retrieval most closely approximating the ensemble mean retrieval for each analysis time was plotted and compared to the observed radial velocity field (Figures 4-7).
+In order to evaluate how well the retrieved vortex characteristics mean represent the actual vortex in each case, the radial component of the final (not provisional) retrieval most closely approximating the ensemble mean retrieval for each analysis time was plotted and compared to the observed radial velocity field (Figures 4-7).
 In all four cases, the broadscale portion of the model, though linear, recovered the larger scale (parent vortex) circulation sufficiently well that the embedded vortices were salient in the residual flow.
 The vortex itself was subsequently accurately retrieved (at least on observed scales).

-Though the "true" values of $R{20}$ , $V{T}$ , etc. cannot be precisely determined (and will not even be well-defined in some cases, e.g. elliptical vortices), the retrieved values of parameters can these be qualitatively evaluated through comparison of the retrieved and observed wind fields.
-In all four cases, the observed and retrieved total radial velocity fields are reasonably similar to one another, as are the residual and retrieved vortex radial velocity fields.
-The mean $R{20}$ is largest for the 0033 Z analysis, which appears to contain the largest vortex out of the four analysis times.
-In addition, the fact that the observed radial velocities in this vortex are stronger than in the other vortices is represented in the higher mean value of $V{Tres}$ (33 m s-1) in this case.
-It is also encouraging that the retrievals capture the strong convergence indicated in the radial wind observation fields at 0022 Z (most evident at x = 2.25 km, y = 19 km in Figure

-4b) and 0033 Z (most evident at x = -33 km, y = 23.5 km in Figure 7a).
+Though the "true" values of R{20} , V{τ} , etc. cannot be precisely determined (and will not even be well-defined in some cases, e.g. elliptical vortices), the retrieved values of these parameters can be qualitatively evaluated through comparison of the retrieved and observed wind fields.
+In all four cases. the observed and retrieved total radial velocity fields are reasonably similar to one another, as are the residual and retrieved vortex radial velocity fields.
+The mean R{20} is largest for the 0033 UTC analysis, which appears to contain the largest vortex out of the four analysis times.
+In addition, the fact that the observed radial velocities in this vortex are stronger than in the other vortices is represented in the higher mean value of V{Tres} (33 m s-1) in this case.
+It is also encouraging that the retrievals capture the strong convergence indicated in the radial wind observation fields at 0022 UTC (most evident at x = 2.25 km, y = 19 km in Figure 4b) and 0033 UTC (most evident at x = -33 km, y = 23.5 km in Figure 7a).

 The standard deviations in the retrieved vortex characteristics were also calculated to provide a proxy for the uncertainty in these estimates (Table 3).
-These indicate that while the uncertainty in the retrieved vortex center is small at each analysis time, the uncertainty in the vortex translational velocity can be This is partly because the significant. vortices do not move very far relative to the uncertainty in their initial and final positions Using longer inter-scan (see Section 3). intervals likely would not improve the $(u_v, v_v)$ retrieval in this case given the long return period between scans (~5 min) and the fact that vortices were continually forming and dissipating in close proximity to each other.
-However, the higher temporal resolution afforded by a CASA-like radar system would make this approach to improving $(u_v, v_v)$ more Table 3 also shows that the feasible. uncertainty tends to be significantly larger in the vortex model parameters ( $V_T$ , $\alpha$ and R) than in the quantities derived from them (e.g. $R{20}$ and $V{Tres}$ ).
+These indicate that while the uncertainty in the retrieved vortex center is small at each analysis time, the uncertainty in the vortex translational velocity can be This is partly because the significant. vortices do not move very far relative to the uncertainty in their initial and final positions (see Section 3).
+Using longer inter-scan intervals likely would not improve the (u_v, v_v) retrieval in this case given the long return period between scans (~5 min) and the fact that vortices were continually forming and dissipating in close proximity to each other.
+However, the higher temporal resolution afforded by a CASA-like radar system would make this approach to improving (u_v, v_v) more feasible.
+Table 3 also shows that the uncertainty tends to be significantly larger in the vortex model parameters (V_T , α and R) than in the quantities derived from them (e.g. R{20} and V{Tres}).
 Thus, our solution to the vortex solution non-uniqueness problem (see Section 4) appears to work well in these tests.